-What is island life without beach time?
-If you are up for some time away from the crowds, Gozo offers ample opportunities in terms of secluded beaches.
-Here are the Galea Family’s top 5.
+What is island life without finding the cool places off the beaten track?
+If you love to hike, explore and escape the crowds, Gozo offers ample opportunities in terms of secluded beaches.

 1. Bamberin Beach